cloudmesh/cloudmesh-cc/README.md

 a local computer and running them on remote services such as HPC and cloud computing resources.
 This includes REST services and command line tools.
-The software developed is freely available and can easily be installed with standard python tools so integration in the python ecosystem using virtualenv's and anaconda is simple.
+The software developed is freely available and can easily be installed with standard Python tools so integration in the Python ecosystem using virtualenv's and Anaconda is simple.

 ## Workflow Functionality